royriojas/bundly/README.md

 - Add the option to generate the minimized version of the file
 - Add the option to add a revision number to the generated **regular** and **min** files.

-## Motivation
-Just wanted to have a good wrapper over browserify/watchify that allow me to make incremental builds even when not using the watch mode.
-And have common module with the set of transforms I usually use everyday already preconfigured.
-This is part also of my efforts to run away from `gulp` and `grunt` and start embracing the `npm as a build tool` idea.

 ## Install